Updated on December 13, 2022 by Sarina Tariq

 A picture or design printed on a garment using the silk-screen process.

-Selvedge or selvage is the finished edge of the fabric (along the length side)
+Selvedge or selvage is the finished edge of the fabric (along the length side/ warp)

 Small weights used to anchor fabric while cutting or sewing

-Protrusion in the back of a button through which the thread passes to attach the button to the garment.The button is called a shank button.
+Shank is a protrusion in the back of a button through which the thread passes to attach the button to the garment.The button is called a shank button.
 You can add shank to normal buttons with thread.

 Collar usually found on men’s shirts, with a band which makes it stiff and tight around the neck.

 Gathered material that creates pleated details.

 Full opening placket used in shirts etc